Please ensure Javascript is enabled for purposes of website accessibility

 When buying dividend stocks, you have two options.
 You can either collect the quarterly income or reinvest it to buy more shares.
 The latter is called a Dividend Reinvestment Plan, or DRIP, and is an easy way to increase the value of your position without having to do much.

 To help you find the best dividend stocks, we offer two dividend services at Cabot Wealth Network.
-Those are the Cabot Dividend Investor, a service that has beaten the market since its February 2014 inception, and Cabot Income Advisor, an advisory that combines high-yield dividend stocks with covered calls options trading to earn more income.
+Those are the Cabot Dividend Investor, a service that has beaten the market since its February 2014 inception, and Cabot Income Advisor, an advisory that combines high-yield dividend stocks with covered call options trading to earn more income.
 Both advisories are run by our dividend investing expert, Tom Hutchinson.

-Emerging markets investing is the opportunity to invest in the world’s fastest-growing countries and, thus, many of the world’s fastest-growing companies.
+Investing in international stocks offers the opportunity to invest in the world’s fastest-growing countries and, thus, many of the world’s fastest-growing companies.

 Investing in these markets really began to heat up after the turn of the 21st century, when most of the attention was focused on the so-called BRIC countries, which are Brazil, Russia, India and China.
 Those four countries combined enormous populations with stable governments and national economies on the verge of major expansion.